 THE KING'S (The Cathedral) SCHOOL

-Student details
+Student Details

 Name of student:

 Date of birth:

 Form:

 Medical condition or illness:

 Medicine

 Name/type of medicine: (as described on container)

 Date dispensed:

 Strength:

 Expiry date:

 Dosage and method:

 Timing:

 Special precautions:

 Are there any side-effects that the School needs to know about?

 Procedures to take in an emergency:

 Contact Details

 Name:

 Daytime telephone no:

 Mobile phone no:

 Address:

 GP:

 Telephone No:

-understand that the medicine must be delivered accept that this is a service that the School is not understand that I must notify the School of any cl to the Pupil Receptionist in the Medical Room. obliged to undertake.
+I understand that the medicine must be del ivered to the Pupil Receptionist in the Medical Room.

+I accept that this is a service that the School l is not obliged to undertake.

+consent to school/setting staff administering knowledge, accurate at the time of writing and I give g medicine in accordance with the school/setting ediately, in writing, if there is any change in dosage or ine is stopped.

-Date: Signatu ure:
+Date: Signature: